zeroluck/docs/sources/admin-guide/getting-started/index.md

 Correctly identifying people--authentication--is fundamental to Web and mobile security.
 Using the oxTrust web UI, you can configure built-in or custom business logic for authentication.

 #### Basic Authentication
 Passwords do not mitigate a lot of risk, but for many organizations, its still the place to start.
-With the Gluu Server you can use either an existing LDAP V3 respository like Active Directory,  or you can use the embedded Gluu Server OpenDJ server to store passwords. `Basic` is the [default](../configuration/index.md#manage-authentication) authentication mechanism shipped with every Gluu Server.
+With the Gluu Server you can use either an existing LDAP V3 repository like Active Directory,  or you can use the embedded Gluu Server OpenDJ server to store passwords. `Basic` is the [default](../configuration/index.md#manage-authentication) authentication mechanism shipped with every Gluu Server.

 #### Custom Authentication
 `Custom Authentication` enables an organization to utilize [interception scripts](../../reference/interception-scripts/index.md#overview) to achieve advanced levels of authentication.
 Using authentication interception scripts, your organization can call third-party APIs to enable multi-factor authentication (MFA), intrusion detection systems, or make use of multiple backend servers for authentication.